 C. Identify other variables that influence Rmax.

-D. Specify any truncations applied to Rmax distributions in the model, and if and how these truncations vary with other variables.
+D. Specify any truncations applied to Rmax distributions in the hurricane model, and if and how these truncations vary with other variables.

 E. Provide a box plot and histogram of Central Pressure (x-axis) versus Rmax (y-axis) to demonstrate relative populations and continuity of sampled hurricanes in the stochastic storm set.

-F. Provide this form in Excel using the format given in the file named “2015FormM3.xlsx.”
-The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
+F. Provide this form in Excel using the format given in the file named “2017FormM3.xlsx.”
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.
 Also include Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds, in a submission appendix.